quotientprovers/cion/README.md

     }
 ```

 3. The C file must also define the automaton states.
-This is configured in src/aut.ml and can be done in one of three ways:
+This is configured in `get_state_exprs_tmp` in `src/aut.ml`
+and can be done in one of three ways:

-  * As atomic propositions (from which Cion will construct states based on all posibiel combinations of truth variables):
+  3.1.
+As atomic propositions (from which Cion will construct states based on all possible combinations of truth variables):
 ```
 void __states() {
   int _ap1; int _ap2;